opnfv/apex/docs/installation-instructions/virtualinstall.rst

-The VM nodes deployment operates almost the same way as the bare metal deploymen t with a few differences.  ``opnfv-deploy`` still deploys an Instack VM.
-In addition to t he Instack VM a collection of VMs (3 control nodes + 2 compute for an HA deployment or 1 contr ol node and
+The VM nodes deployment operates almost the same way as the bare metal deploymen t with a few differences.  ``opnfv-deploy`` still deploys an Undercloud VM.
+In addition to t he Undercloud VM a collection of VMs (3 control nodes + 2 compute for an HA deployment or 1 contr ol node and
 1 compute node for a Non-HA Deployment) will be defined for the target OPNFV dep